Guide for applicants for promotion based on competence

-The application and enclosures must be submitted in four (4) copies.
+The application and enclosures must be submitted in the Jobbnorge portal.
 Applicants can submit up to 15 publications.

 Additionally, all applicants must submit a complete list of all publications or other documented activities relied on in support of the assessment.
 The list can be annotated.

 The expert assessment will be sent to the applicant as soon as it is available.
 There is no right of appeal with regard to the expert assessment, but the applicant can object to the case processing or comment on the expert assessment within two weeks of the statement being sent to the applicant.